dojo/meta/documents/Committer-Workflow.md

 ## Accepting a Pull Request

-*Note: GitHub now supports squash merges, which reflect this workflow below.
-Therefore as an alternative, PRs that have passed all their checks can be merged in GitHub.*
+### Using GitHub

+GitHub repositories should be configured to only allow *squash and merge* for landing pull requests.
+This is the preferred way of accepting a pull request.
+Please make sure the merge description is accurate and readable.

+### Locally

-You should create a local branch to pull the request into, before merging it into a main branch.
-Generally all pull requests should be squashed into a single commit in a main branch.
+The *squash and merge* approach is not always sufficient.
+Perhaps individual commits need to be retained or additional fixes need to be made.
+Just remember that generally all pull requests should be squashed into a single commit in a main branch.

+#### Setting up a Branch with the Pull Request

+If you do not yet have a local branch containing the pull request you can create one.
 Let's assume you are merging pull request #200 into `dojo-core` into `master`.
 You should ensure you have an up-to date master:

 ```sh
 $ git checkout master